-An article titled "Quantifying water and CO_2 fluxes and water use efficiencies across irrigated C_3 and C_4 crops in a humid climate" by Anapalli et al. (Science of the Total Environment 663, Jan.
-2019) paints an interesting picture of how choice of crop either in monoculture or in a rotation can influence water use efficiency of irrigated crops.
-(See below addendum for C_3 and C_4 crop differences.)
+An article titled "Quantifying water and CO2 fluxes and water use efficiencies across irrigated C3 and C4 crops in a humid climate" by Anapalli et al. paints an interesting picture of how choice of crop either in monoculture or in a rotation can influence water use efficiency of irrigated crops.

-Abbreviations used in the article are as follows:
+Abbreviations used in the article are:

 - EWUE-crop-ecosystem water use efficiency, or the amount of CO2 removed from the soil-crop-air system per unit of water used in ET. - ET-evapotranspiration. - NEE-net ecosystem exchange, measured in lb.
-CO2 per acre; represents the balance from the amount of CO2 fixed in photosynthesis minus the CO2 released in plant respiration and as a byproduct of organic matter decomposition in the soil; expressed as a negative value if the net flux of CO2 is coming down toward the crop or sink. - WUE-net carbon gain from photosynthesis to water lost through transpiration at the leaf level.
+CO2 per acre; represents the balance from the amount of CO2 fixed in photosynthesis [PS] minus the CO2 released in plant respiration and as a byproduct of organic matter decomposition in the soil; expressed as a negative value if the net flux of CO2 is coming down toward the crop or sink. - WUE-net carbon gain from photosynthesis to water lost through transpiration at the leaf level.
 In agricultural science, WUE is used to denote the ratio of the amount of harvested yield, either grain or biomass, to the amount of water used in producing the crop yield. - EC-eddy covariance-provides quantification of EWUE at the crop-ecosystem level by measuring the CO2 and water fluxes between the atmosphere and land surface.
 This is achieved by measuring the covariance of the vertical wind speed for eddy transport and the concentrations of CO2 and water vapor in the eddies.

-The objectives of the study were to quantify 1) NEE and ET from C_4 (corn) and C_3 (soybean and cotton) cropping systems in the lower Miss.
+The objectives of the study were to quantify 1) NEE and ET from C_4 [corn] and C_3 [soybean and cotton] cropping systems in the lower Miss.
 Delta, and 2) EWUE across these three cropping systems for irrigation water management applications.